 With people yearning to get fresh air, restaurants can also provide additional incentives such as live music or movie screenings to draw a crowd.

-A drive-in movie theater in Dubai.
+A drive-in movie theatre in Dubai.
 Restaurants can benefit from such tie-ups to get access to a captive audience

 Technology to the rescue

 As restaurants reopen, one thing is for certain – Technology is going to play an even larger role in the food service industry.
 Two main trends are emerging, contactless dining and robot-driven service.
 Both these will require a strong technology partner to enable you to adapt to new changes in market dynamics.
 With Petpooja’s PoS and Restaurant Management Platform, you can focus on the food and service while we take care of the technology you will need to manage and grow your business.

 Contactless dining is the more near term adaptation that will take place with benefits for both consumers and restaurants.
 Contactless dining involves the customer scanning a QR code from their phone which pops up a digital menu for the customer to order from.
 The entire experience – from browsing the menu to payments can be handled without needing human interaction.
 Petpooja’s Scan & Pay allows you to do just that, without needing any tech smarts yourself.
 A simple and intuitive interface allows your restaurant to become contactless as soon as you come onto the platform.